Learn how Beacon eliminates the guesswork from multipass programming

 Once you have reviewed and confirmed all your settings within the "Multipass Settings" window (number of passes, angle modes, offsets, weld settings, and any interpass actions), click the "Convert to Multipass" button.

-Note: Passes with all valid inputs will display a green checkmark icon next to the pass.
-Passes with any invalid inputs will display a red "x" icon.
+Quality Check: Passes with all valid inputs will display a green checkmark icon next to the pass.
+Passes with any invalid inputs will display a red "x" icon:

 Your original weld path will now be converted into a multipass sequence according to your configurations.